paula-catharina/recipes_api/README.md

     coverage run --source ./ -m unittest discover

+## Create base database
+It is not necessayr to create de database file since it is already on folder, but in the case of wanting to create the file recipes.db, use the following command:

+    python -m db.create_databse

 # REST API

 The REST API operations can be seen fully documented using the Swagger UI through the following URL: